On $q$-analogs of descent and peak polynomials: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Alexander Diaz-Lopez for piquing our interest in descent and peak polynomials and to Alex Postnikov for his helpful comments.
-We also wish to thank the Northeast Combinatorics Network for organizing the Discrete Math Days conference at which this project was initiated.
+We are grateful to Alexander Diaz-Lopez for piquing our interest in descent and peak polynomials, to Alex Postnikov for his helpful comments.
+We also wish to thank Bruce Sagan for his careful reading of an earlier version of the paper and the Northeast Combinatorics Network for organizing the Discrete Math Days conference at which this project was initiated.